matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 ###### Validation of incoming decrypted events

 {{% changed-in v="1.15" %}} Existing checks made more explicit, and checks for `sender_device_keys` added.
+{{% changed-in v="1.19" %}} Corrections to some errors in the description of the verification checks.

 After decrypting an incoming encrypted event, clients MUST apply the following checks: